notem/nmathe.ws-content/bots/saber/index.md

     * It is best to always configure your schedule's timezone before adding events.

 7. Use ``$create #new_schedule "Hi mom!"
 5:45pm`` to create a new event
-    * If no message appears in #new_schedule, check to insure Saber-Bot has read, write, and manage message perms
+    * If no message appears in #new_schedule, check to insure Saber-Bot has read, write, and manage message perms.

 8. To delete the test schedule and event use ``$delete #new_schedule`` to remove the schedule.
     * Alternatively, the schedule channel can be manually deleted for the same affect.
 The same goes for the event messages.